Fishing tournament permit application process

 - mail it to the address listed above, or

-In the report be sure to include the number or people and boats who participated, total prize value awarded for fishing, tournament dates with fishing start and stop times, and a catch summary of fish registered, kept and released by species.
+In the report be sure to include the number of people and boats who participated, total prize value awarded for fishing, tournament dates with fishing start and stop times, and a catching summary of fish registered, kept, and released by species.